pharo-contributions/taskit/README.md

 Workers can be combined into *worker pools*.

 ### The Worker pool

 A TaskIt worker pool is pool of worker runners, equivalent to a ThreadPool from other programming languages.
 Its main purpose is to provide several worker runners and decouple us from the management of threads/processes.
 A worker pool is a runner in the sense we use the `schedule:` message to schedule tasks in it.

+In TaskIt we count with two kind of worker pools:

+ * TKTWorkerPool
+ * TKTCommonQueueWorkerPool

+#### TKTWorkerPool

-Internally, all runners inside a worker pool share a single task queue.
+Internally, all runners inside a TKTWorkerPool pool have a task queue.
+This pool counts with a worker that is in charge of scheduling tasks into one of the available workers, taking in account the work load of each worper.

 Different applications may have different concurrency needs, thus, TaskIt worker pools do not provide a default amount of workers.
 Before using a pool, we need to specify the maximum number of workers in the pool using the `poolMaxSize:` message.
 A worker pool will create new workers on demand.
 ```smalltalk